Skip to content

 Périgueux (10 minutes from city center), Dordogne

 Château de la Jarthe carries eight centuries of building from the 12th, 14th, and 15th centuries, 10 minutes from the centre of Périgueux.
 A Templars' Hall, a Cour d'Honneur, and a Baltard Orangery anchor the estate, with a bar designed by Jacques Garcia.
-Seventeen bedrooms sleep 44 on site across 130 hectares, and the property hosts up to 390 seated guests, the largest capacity in this collection.
-Venue hire starts at €20,000.
+The Baltard Orangery seats up to 390, room for a large celebration, with seventeen bedrooms sleeping 44 across 130 hectares.
+From €20,000.

 Why We Love It